- Sleeps 6

 NB: there is an external flight of stairs to the main entrance lobby to all 3 apartments, from which a further internal staircase leads to Kyson and Wilford apartments on the second floor.

 Access: This access statement is for guidance only.
 For up to date photos, please see those images in the main website page.

 Parking: There is parking available at the rear of Tranmer House.

 *WiFi: This is now available as a shared facility, but please note that intermittent connection problems can sometimes occur and should not be relied upon to reach every room.
 We are pleased to provide free WiFi at this cottage which is supported by BT.

 Garden: There is a shared grassed sitting area with views towards Woodbridge and there is access to many walks on the estate.

-Offers: Holiday cottage guests have free entry to selected local National Trust properties during their stay, listings can be found in the cottage welcome folder.
+Offers: Holiday cottage guests have free entry to all National Trust properties during the period of their stay.
+Full details in the confirmation email upon booking.

 Guests will benefit from a late Sunday checkout of 12pm at this cottage.

 Please note: The ground floor of Tranmer House will be used as an Education Centre.